 March 23, 2006 – Thursday – Toronto to Tripoli

 I had a good night’s sleep last night.
 I return to Pearson Airport, where I meet our leader Ralph Chou and the RASC Eclipse group.
 I have made t-shirts for everyone who wanted them (see logo to right), and give them out while we wait for our Alitalia flight to depart for Milan and onward to Tripoli.
 It is a long day – about 12 hours flight time and 15 hours elapsed time between Toronto and Tripoli, with a stop in Milan to change aircraft.

 March 24, 2006 – Friday – Tripoli, Libya

-The airport is quite large, however as we expect, the entry process with the Visas is painfully slow.
+The Tripoli airport is quite large, however as we expect, the entry process with the Visas is painfully slow.
 Once the official realizes we are all listed on a single Visa form, he finally checks us all off and we are on our way.
 Both Mahmood from Bestway Tours & Safaris and the representative from Numidia Travel (Bestway’s partner in Libya) are there, along with a very nice air conditioned bus.
-The warm Sun and 23°C temperature feel good after all the cold, damp weather we’ve endured on the west coast of Canada.
+The warm Sun and 23°C temperature feel good after all the cold, damp weather we’ve endured on our travels from Canada.
 As we drive through the outskirts of Tripoli, we notice lots of families having picnics, one family under the shade of each tree.
 It is Friday, and until sundown, it is the Muslim day of rest.

-After our arrival at the hotel, Ralph quickly assigns a roommate for those of us in the group who are traveling solo, and then we all disappear to our rooms to get some well-deserved rest after our long journey from Canada.
+After our arrival at the hotel, Ralph quickly assigns a roommate for those of us in the group who are traveling solo, and then we all disappear to our rooms to get some well-deserved rest after our long journey.